soukainamz/project2/README.md

 ## Joke Generator and Evaluator
 Welcome to the Joke Generator and Evaluator project!
 This application leverages advanced AI technologies to generate jokes and evaluate them based on various criteria.

-Features
-AI-Powered Joke Generation: Generate jokes on demand using sophisticated AI models.
-Customize the style and topic of the jokes to fit your needs.

-Joke Evaluation: The AI not only generates jokes but also evaluates them based on several important criteria:

-  Funny: Assess if the joke is humorous and engaging.
-  Appropriate: Determine if the joke is suitable for all audiences.
-  Offensive: Identify if the joke contains any offensive content.

 ## Getting Started

 ADD YOUR OPEN AI KEY TO THE `.env` FILE